VladimirMarkovic86/htmlcss-lib/README.md

 # Simple HTML CSS library

-Simple HTML CSS library is clojurescript project that implements convesion mechanism of clojure maps into HTML elements using .createElement Javascript function on document object.
+Simple HTML CSS library is clojurescript project that implements conversion mechanism of clojure maps into HTML elements using .createElement Javascript function on document object.

 ### Installing